yinkyAde/coffee_concept/README.md

 - **Dynamic Text Display**: The widget dynamically updates the displayed text as the user scrolls through the coffee products.
 - **Smooth Animations**: Animations are used to transition between coffee products and to fade in/out text elements.
 - **Responsive Design**: The widget adapts to different screen sizes and orientations.
+- **Background Color**: Background changes based on the coffee selected

 ## Credits